 So why spend time setting up IDs, gathering tax and financial documents, and answering many more questions?

 1. Never Assume

 Depending on specific schools, your eligibility for financial aid may be more than you realize, especially if your family has multiple children in college.
-Every school has a different policy regarding EFC (Expected Family Contribution) and/or the CSS Profile (not required by all schools) to calculate financial need.
+Every school has a different policy regarding the Student Aid Index (SAI) (previously the EFC or Expected Family Contribution) and/or the CSS Profile (not required by all schools) to calculate financial need.
 NONE of these policies are published.
-Your results may surprised you.
+Your results may surprise you.
 Make sure you’re not leaving FREE money behind!

 2. Some States Require FAFSA Completion to Graduate High School

 Mandatory FAFSA policies exist in some states because FAFSA completion is the strongest predictor of college enrollment.
 Students are more likely to attend if they have access to more financial resources.
-As of February 2022, Alabama, California, Colorado, Illinois, Louisiana, New Hampshire, Tennessee, and Texas are mandatory (some have alternative opt-outs) FAFSA states.
+In 2023, Alabama, California, Colorado, Illinois, Louisiana, New Hampshire, Tennessee, and Texas are mandatory (some have alternative opt-outs) FAFSA states.
 Maryland obligates schools to encourage and assist as many students as possible in completing the FAFSA.
 At least seven other states are considering a mandatory FAFSA policy.